 It needn’t be a big faff.

-All you need to do is get yourself some space saving storage bags.
-Ziploc do a good value box of 15 bags in assorted sizes which I can wholeheartedly recommend.
+All you need to do is get yourself some space-saving storage bags.
+Ziploc does a good value box of 15 bags in assorted sizes, which I can wholeheartedly recommend.

 They work much better for me than other brands that I have tried, plus the different sizes are really handy.

 Get everything folded and into them, ready to come out again when the new season arrives.

 You will find your wardrobes and drawers are no longer crammed full and spilling out all over the place.